8 Root Causes of Brain Fog in Your 30s

 “I’m mentally exhausted even if I slept.”

-From a functional perspective, the underlying cause of brain fog can be categorized as:
+From a functional medicine perspective, the underlying cause of brain fog can be categorized as:

 Sleep or circadian disruption